Q. What is Stash Retire?

 Q. What is a Roth IRA?

-A Roth is a type of individual retirement account (IRA).
-It allows you to invest in stocks, bonds, mutual funds, certificates of deposit, ETFs and index funds, among other investments using the money you’ve already paid taxes on.
-With a Roth IRA, your earnings and dividends grow tax free — which means you don’t have…
+A Roth account is a type of individual retirement arrangement (IRA), which allows you to invest in stocks, bonds, mutual funds, certificates of deposit, ETFs and index funds, among other investments using the money you’ve already paid taxes on.
+With a Roth IRA, your earnings and dividends grow tax-free.
+This means you don’t have to…

 Contact our customer experience team to get your questions answered.Contact Support